Samuzero15/pack-o-daemon/readme.md

 3. Open pack-o-daemon.exe again, and everything should be set for the typical use.

 If you change something from the project.ini file, and you have the executable running, restart it.

+### [Here it is a link to the wiki of this project](https://github.com/Samuzero15/pack-o-daemon/wiki) if you don't know how to use this tool!

 #### Hm...
 I want to build the source code, how can I do that?
 1. Pack-O-Daemon uses the power of **Python 3.8.5**, so get that version or better.